What is Flange Leakage?

 - Here G=diameter at the location of gasket load reaction =(Gasket OD+ID)/2 when bo<=6 mm =(Gasket OD-2b) when bo>6 mm.
 Here bo=basic gasket seating width as given in table 2-5.2 of ASME sec VIII

-Now add these two equivalent pressures with pipe design pressure (Pd) to find the total pressure (Pt=Pd+Pe1+Pe2) and enter into the ASME B 16.5 pressure-temperature rating table associated with flange material.
-If Pt is less than the allowed pressure on the rating table corresponding to the associated temperature then the flange will not leak.
+These two equivalent pressures are then added with pipe or pipeline system design pressure (Pd) to find the total pressure (Pt=Pd+Pe1+Pe2) and checked against the rated pressure at the temperature for the flange.
+The rated pressure is found in the ASME B16.5 (ASME B16.47 for flanges with size 26 inches and more) pressure-temperature rating table associated with flange material.
+If Pt is less than the allowed pressure on the rating table corresponding to the associated temperature, then the flange will not leak.

-In this method, flange stresses (longitudinal hub stress, radial flange stress, and tangential flange stress) are calculated based on ASME code-provided equations/formulas.
+This method is the widest one used in the industry where rules of ASME SEC III NC3658.3 are not applicable (B16.47 Flanges).
+In this method, flange stresses (longitudinal hub stress, radial flange stress, and tangential flange stress) are calculated based on ASME code-provided equations and formulas.
 These calculated stresses are then compared with allowable stresses as given in ASME BPVC Code Sec VIII Div 1 Appendix 2, Clause 2-8.

 Some more ready references for you: